dolan/runaround-js/README.md

                game in one shot.
 I asked it to render the tiles using glyphs on raw background (one extra 1-line prompt in addition to spec file included in this repo)
+     - June 25 - Claude 3.5 Sonnet and I have cycled through about 10 more times
+               - added the arbitrary board size / scalable viewport